The Four Types of Data Analytics

-To get great insights from your data, you need to familiarize yourself with the four types of data analytics to understand where business current position is and where there is potential to grow.
+To get great insights from your data, you need to familiarize yourself with the four types of data analytics to understand where the business’s current position is and where there is potential to grow.

 Briefly they are:

-- Descriptive analytics: It allows you to pull trends from raw data and succinctly describe the past or present events.
+Allows you to pull trends from raw data and succinctly describe past or present events.
 Descriptive analytics answers the question, “What happened?”
-Data visualization is a natural fit for communicating this type of analysis
+Data visualization is a natural fit for communicating this type of analysis - Diagnostic analytics

-- Diagnostic analytics: addresses the next logical question, “Why did this happen?”
-In this step, analysist will investigate comparing coexisting trends, unknown correlations between variables and determining causal relationships if possible.
+Addresses the next logical question, “Why did this happen?”
+In this step, analysts will investigate by comparing coexisting trends, unknown correlations between variables and determining causal relationships if possible. - Predictive analytics

-- Predictive analytics: as literally the term suggests, we want to predict future trends or events that answer to the question “What might happen?”
+As the term literally suggests, we want to predict future trends or events that answer the question “What might happen?” - Prescriptive analytics

-- Prescriptive analytics: we want to answer to the question of “what should we do next?” with this type of analytic analysis.
+We want to answer the question of “what should we do next?” with this type of analysis.
 Considering all possible scenarios and factors, this analysis suggests possible and more efficient courses of action.

 The power of predictive analytics is its ability to predict outcomes and trends before they happen.
-Using historical data and information of the current situation, it can predict future outcomes.
+Using historical data and information about the current situation, it can predict future outcomes.
 Identifying the best predictive analytics model for your business is a crucial part of business strategy.
-The use of these models has become so popular and gives so much benefit to businesses that for example nowadays analytical tools, used to build dashboards, have already incorporated them just at one click distance to be applied.
-In the following post we will introduce you to the fundamental concept of predictive analytics and you will discover all its potential.
+The use of these models has become so popular and gives so much benefit to businesses that, for example, nowadays analytical tools used to build dashboards have already incorporated them just at one click distance to be applied.
+In the following post, we will introduce you to the fundamental concept of predictive analytics and you will discover all its potential.

 This post is the closing topic of our Analytics Beyond Dashboards series.
 Please take a moment to explore our previous posts in the series if you have not yet: